obsidiansystems/ledger-app-tezos/README.md

 then your installation of `tezos-client` was built with an older version of HIDAPI that doesn't work well with macOS (see [#30](https://github.com/obsidiansystems/ledger-app-tezos/issues/30)).

-To fix this you need to get the yet-unreleased fixes from the [HIDAPI library](https://github.com/signal11/hidapi) and rebuilt `tezos-client`.
+To fix this you need to get the yet-unreleased fixes from the [HIDAPI library](https://github.com/signal11/hidapi) and rebuild `tezos-client`.

 If you got HIDAPI from Homebrew, you can update to the `master` branch of HIDAPI like this: